In a word, yes.

 PTSD can be quite complex, often very horrible, very messy and sometimes difficult to treat.
 Some people find it incredibly difficult to come forward about this, such as war Vets, and so people can often be incredibly disabled by their trauma.

 I won’t go into too much detail about it but feel free to have a good read through this and this.
 SSRIs are often used again as first line but psychotherapy is a bit different as it needs to be trauma focused.
-The area is quite complex but includes variants of CBT such as exposure therapy (also used in OCD) as well as EMDR.
+The area is quite complex but includes variants of CBT such as exposure therapy* (as used in other anxiety disorders) as well as EMDR**.